Our commitment to building a united and shared society

 - Small Grants

-Deadline for applications – open throughout 2017/18 for programmes to be delivered by 31 March 2018.
+Deadline for small grant applications – open throughout 2018/19 for programmes to be delivered by 31 March 2019.

-Guidance notes on when and how to complete and submit a Progress Report and Final Progress Report Checklist, can be accessed on the link below:
+Guidance notes on when and how to complete and submit a Progress Report and Final Progress Report Checklist can be accessed using the link below:

-You can access the Progress Report Template and Final Progress Report Checklist template below:
+You can contact the Central Good Relations Funding Programme to request Interim Progress Report, Final Report and Final Report Checklist Templates.

 Contact the Central Good Relations Fund team

-You can contact TEO for any queries in relation to the funding programme via the Central Good Relations Funding Programme.
+You can contact TEO for any queries in relation to the funding programme by emailing the Central Good Relations Funding Programme.

 District Councils Good Relations Programme